TobiaszWojnar/TobiaszWojnar.github.io/README.md

     * https://www.w3schools.com/tags/tryit.asp?filename=tryhtml5_meter
 * Properly use assets and cite sources
 * On open app it moves to more interesting place than midle ages
+* Navigatin by click and drop
+* use css BEM